Kericho: History

-Other notable places of interest include Chagaik Arboretum, Chelimo Arboretum, Tagabi Arboretum, Uhuru Garden and the vast scenic tea estates with high ground view points.
+Key attractions include Chagaik Arboretum, Chelimo Arboretum, Tagabi Arboretum, Uhuru Garden and the vast scenic tea estates.

 Geography

 Kericho is reputed to hold the record for the highest number of hail occurrences in a year, either at 132 days with hail or 113 days in 1965.
 Kericho has up to 50 days of hail each year, but large hail is rare.

+Population

+As of the 1999 census, the town had a population of 150,000 people.
+Kericho is the home town of the Kipsigis, a subgroup of the Kalenjin people.

 Government

-Kericho town is the headquarters of Kericho county, which is itself made up of six constituencies/sub-counties including BBureti, Belgut, Ainamoi, Soin/ Sigowet, Kipkelion East, and Kipkelion West.
+Kericho town is the administrative headquarters of Kericho county, which consists up of six constituencies/sub-counties: Bureti, Belgut, Ainamoi, Soin/ Sigowet, Kipkelion East, and Kipkelion West.

 Transport

 Kericho is accessible by road through the B1 road (Kenya) that links Mau-Summit, Kericho to Kisumu and Busia.
-In addition, the C25 Kapsoit-Sondu road connects Kericho to the A1 road (Kenya) linking Isebania to Lokichoggio through Kisumu and Kitale.
+In addition, the C25 Kapsoit-Sondu road connects Kericho to the A1 road linking Isebania to Lokichoggio through Kisumu and Kitale.

 The Nakuru-Kisumu railway line passes through Kericho County with railway stations at Mau Summit, Londiani, Kedowa, Lumbwa, Kipkelion and Fort Ternan.
 Fort Ternan was previously used as a halfway point for passenger and goods trains between Nakuru and Kisumu.

-Private airstrips operated by tea estates have a more regular use for purposes of crop spraying.
+Private airstrips operated by tea estates are used primarily for crop spraying.